 I love how these DIY Magic Watercolor Painting sheets can be customized to your child’s interests, or whatever you are studying at the time.
 Just print out whichever coloring pages you think will be a hit.

 Plus, these sheets are pretty low-mess.
 By providing only a small amount of paint, children are judicious in how they use it and paint with more care than when they have access to an entire container of paint.

 These DIY Magic Watercolor Painting sheets also make a great travel activity, gift, or even a special treat for quiet time.

 To get your blank coloring pages, just Google your child’s favorite characters, interests, or something that you are studying together.
 For example, if you’re doing a Botany Unit for Kids, searching for flower coloring pages would be a great option.
 This will often bring up free downloads or pictures for personal use.
 You can also use coloring books you already have!

-Don’t be afraid to invest in good quality watercolors for this project.
+Don’t be afraid to invest in good quality watercolor paint for this project.
 I bought a set at Michaels on sale for $10, and we could easily get over 200 of these Magic Watercolor sheets out of them – or use them for other art activities.

 To make your watercolor sheets, simply make small dabs of the paint in a blank area of the coloring sheet.
 Use your paintbrush to flatten out the paint and make it into a larger square.

 Add a variety of colors and let dry for 2 hours.

 Show your child (or classroom) how to make the magic color appear by dipping their paintbrush in water, touching the brush to one of the color squares and then painting a section of the picture.
 A color will magically appear.